Configuration

 wanting to load their own Tcl/Tk code (at their own risk!) can

-do so by putting it in a file named patch.tcl
+do so by putting it in a file named patch.tcl in the GPSMan

 user directory.
 This file will be loaded immediately after all the